SpatialExperiment

 ’s read_parquet()

-functions allows for delayed dplyr-style operations, such as filter()
+functions allows for delayed dplyr style operations, such as filter()

 and select()

 .zarr stores can be used to store N-dimensional arrays as a grid of “chunks”, enabling parallelizable accession.
 For (bio)imaging data, different image scales (or resolutions) can be stored as different layers of a “pyramid”, where the base/tip represents the full/lowest resolution.
-R-interfaces to .zarr are provided through Rarr (Bioconductor) and pizzarr (CRAN).
+R interfaces to .zarr are provided through Rarr (Bioconductor) and pizzarr (CRAN).

-In sequencing-based ST data, measurements come in the form of a transcripts-by-spots count matrix, where each spot is additionally associated with spatial coordinates.
+sIn sequencing-based spatial transcriptomics data, measurements come in the form of a transcripts-by-spots count matrix, where each spot is additionally associated with spatial coordinates.

-By contrast, imaging-based ST technologies yield molecule-level data that are typically provided as long-format tables where each row corresponds to an observation, and columns contain information about transcript identity, spatial location, and experimental metadata (e.g. sample of origin).
-Upon segmentation of cell boundaries and subsequent transcript-to-cell mapping, these data can be reshaped into a transcripts-by-cells count matrix that is analogous to data from single-cell omics technologies.
+By contrast, imaging-based technologies yield molecule-level data that are typically provided as long-format tables where each row corresponds to an observation, and columns contain information about transcript identity, spatial location, and experimental metadata (e.g. sample of origin).
+Upon segmentation of cell boundaries and subsequent transcript-to-cell mapping, these data can be reshaped into a transcripts-by-cells count matrix that is analogous to data from single-cell technologies.

 For both types of data, observations are associated with additional metadata such as area size of spots or of segmented cells and, for the latter, centroid locations and polygonal boundaries from segmentation.